kenwals/shinrin-yoku/README.md

 1. On medium and larger screens the navbar items flicker after they have been selected.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
-3. Unable to customize the ul tagged text for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style .
+3. Unable to customize the ul tagged text for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style.
-4. The navbar items text needs to be bolder to be WCAG AAA compliant for visually impaired visitors.
-I haven't yet figured out how to over-ride the bootstrap style .

 ### Project barriers and solutions